jshuam/Guild/README.md

   public CurrentHealth { get => _currentHealth; }
   ```
 * Prefix **private fields** with an underscore, e.g. ```_privateField```
+* Suffix MonoBehaviour scripts that are for ScriptableObjects with Behaviour, e.g.
+  * ScriptableObject Health.cs
+  * MonoBehaviour HealthBehaviour.cs

 ## Architectural Guidelines <a name="arch-guidelines"></a>
 * Ensure that all code is written in a component focused way